GoogleChrome/web.dev/src/site/content/en/learn/css/specificity/index.md

 is the key to understanding how CSS decides between competing rules.

-Specificity is one of the four distinct stages of the cascade, which you learned about in the last module.
+Specificity is one of the four distinct stages of the cascade, which was covered in the last module, on [the cascade](/learn/css/the-cascade/).

 <figure class="w-figure">
 {% Codepen {